 It was hotter than blue blazes, nowhere to stop and we were lost.
 Two days after Hurricane Andrew devastated South Dade County. along with an engineer who worked for Dade County, I was assessing school damage.

-With downed trees, roads blocked by debris and landmarks blown away, the engineer engineer who had been assigned to southern Dade for years, couldn’t locate the schools.
+With downed trees, roads blocked by debris and landmarks blown away, the young engineer who had been assigned to southern Dade for years, couldn’t locate the schools.

 Block after block we passed heavily damaged homes: roofs blown off, trees uprooted and cars overturned.
 Some homeowners spray painted defiant signs on the sides of their houses: “We survived,” “You loot—we shoot” and “To hell with Andrew.”
 Others demonstrated their sense of humor: “Firewood for Sale” and “Used furniture—cheap.”
 Most frequently you would see the name of their insurance company: “Allstate—stop here,” “State Farm—where are you.”